Professional Development in New Jersey

 Mission and Work

-The 16-member committee represents the following array of educators and community members, assuring that all concerned stakeholders have a voice:
+The 16-member committee represents the following array of educators and community members:

-- Three principals and three district administrators, with at least two from charter schools;
+- Three principals and three district administrators, with at least one from a charter school;

 - One district board of education member;

-- Two representatives from educator preparation programs, including one form an alternate route provider; and
+- Two representatives from educator preparation programs, including one from an alternate-route provider; and